The Treaty of Waitangi between Queen Victoria and Māori was signed in 1840. The queen became New Zealand’s head of state.

 The governor-general represents the monarch (queen or king) in New Zealand by:

 - appointing the prime minister and other ministers

 - agreeing to new laws.

-Members of the British royal family have visited New Zealand since 1867.
-Sometimes these visits followed major wars and were a way of thanking the nation for its contributions.
+Members of the British royal family have visited New Zealand since 1869.
+Sometimes these visits followed major wars and were a way of thanking the nation for its contribution.

 Māori and the royal family

 In the 19th century some Māori who visited London were introduced to royalty.
-The first, Moehanga, met King George III in 1805.
-Others included Hongi Hika who met George IV in 1820.
+The first, Moehanga, met King George III in 1806.
+Others included Hongi Hika, who met George IV in 1820.